bcgov/DITP/docs/index.md

-# Digital Identity and Trust Program
+# Digital Trust

 Technical and non-technical documentation for Digital Trust and Verifiable Credentials

-## About DITP
+## About Digital Trust (DT)

-The Digital Trust and Identity Program is part of the Cybersecurity and Digital Trust team at the Province of British Columbia.
+Digital Trust is part of the Cybersecurity and Digital Trust (CDT) team at the Province of British Columbia.

 Our focus is building tools to enable Digital Trust and supporting partners/adopter in their journey to improve their business processes and implement new ones that leverage this technology.

 ## Patterns

-There are three main patterns that can be leveraged in the Digital trust space, follow the links to learn more:
+There are three main patterns that can be leveraged in the Digital Trust space, follow the links to learn more:

 - [Verifier](patterns/verifier.md): verifies and consumes credentials issued by a third-party authority.
 - [Issuer](patterns/issuer.md): defines a new credential schema and is responsible for issuing and revoking credentials.